 White Sox vs. Brewers Highlights

-Willy Adames and the Brewers defeat Garrett Crochet and the White Sox, 4-3
+Jackson Chourio and the Brewers defeat Paul DeJong and the White Sox, 6-3

-Willy Adames and the Brewers defeat Garrett Crochet and the White Sox, 4-3
+Jackson Chourio and the Brewers defeat Paul DeJong and the White Sox, 6-3

-Follow the action right here on Yahoo Sports with our live blog where we'll be sharing all of the latest results and highlights throughout the entire card.
+Chicago White Sox outfielder Tommy Pham told reporters he's always prepared to fight after an on-field confrontation wth Milwaukee Brewers catcher William Contreras.

-Mallory Swanson and Tierna Davidson each netted a brace in the win.
+Mike Cowan, who worked with Jim Furyk for 25 years, slipped in the third fairway on Sunday during the final round of the RBC Canadian Open.

 It wasn't the best fight, but Zhilei Zhang made the most of it.